Upcoming Events

 September 6, 2025, Racial Segregation and the National Parks in Fredericksburg, Spotsylvania, and Stafford, Dr. Erin Devlin, UMW Department of History and American Studies.
 Location: University of Mary Washington, Fredericksburg Campus, Combs 139, 2:00 PM.
 Free and open to the public.

-October 4, 2025, Fredericksburg Area Museum tour of new exhibition, Living Legacies: African American History in the Fredericksburg Area with Dr. Gaila Sims, Vice President of Programs & Interpretation, FAM.
+October 4, 2025, Fredericksburg Area Museum tour of new exhibition, Living Legacies: African American History in the Fredericksburg Area.
 Meet at FAM at 2 pm.
 Open to the public for a small fee.

 November 15, 2025, An Analysis of Recent Virginia Election Results with Stephen J. Farnsworth, PhD, Professor of Political Science and International Affairs and Director of the Center for Leadership and Media Studies at the University of Mary Washington.
 Location: University of Mary Washington, Fredericksburg Campus, Combs 139, 2:00 PM.
 Free and open to the public.